10 Unhelpful Responses Christians Give to Victims of Emotional and Narcissistic Abuse

 - They will respect and honor the boundaries their spouse has put in place.

-- They will pay an equitable percentage, based on the situation, of mutual debts and expenses without strings attached.
+- Based on the situation, they will pay an equitable percentage of mutual debts and expenses without strings attached.

-- They will be busy working and focusing on their work and healing, instead of building a supportive fan club.
+- Instead of building a supportive fan club, they will be busy working and focusing on their work and healing.

 - They won’t be running a smear campaign that results in factions forming among their family, current and past friends, and social circles (including their church).